Key Points:

 The bar on the 3rd level even has “pour your own” beer on tap, featuring 15 locally brewed beers.
 At the time I’m writing this, a 16oz. beer costs $9, and a 20oz costs $11 – Honestly, not bad.

-To use the self-pour stations, you need to first pre-load a card with money.
+To use the self-pour stations, you first need to pre-load a card with money.
 You then tap the card on the self-serve station, place your glass on the bottom fill mechanism, and select your size.

 Pretty easy… But I’ll never understand why people would want to go to the bar, preload a card, and pour their own beer.
 Why not just go to the bar, and order the damn beer?
 Wouldn’t that be more efficient?